coq/coq/doc/sphinx/language/gallina-extensions.rst

 Explicit displaying of implicit arguments for pretty-printing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. opt:: Printing Implicit.

-By default the basic pretty-printing rules hide the inferable implicit
+By default, the basic pretty-printing rules hide the inferable implicit
 arguments of an application.
-To force printing all implicit arguments,
+Turn this option on to force printing all
-use command

-.. cmd:: Set Printing Implicit.

-Conversely, to restore the hiding of implicit arguments, use command
+implicit arguments.

-.. cmd:: Unset Printing Implicit.
+.. opt:: Printing Implicit Defensive.

-By default the basic pretty-printing rules display the implicit
+By default, the basic pretty-printing rules display the implicit
 arguments that are not detected as strict implicit arguments.
 This
 “defensive” mode can quickly make the display cumbersome so this can
-be deactivated by using the command
+be deactivated by turning this option off.

-.. cmd:: Unset Printing Implicit Defensive.

-Conversely, to force the display of non strict arguments, use command

-.. cmd:: Set Printing Implicit Defensive.

 See also: ``Set Printing All`` in :ref:`printing_constructions_full`.